alenwl/pyavsong/README.md

 # pyavsong

-`pyavsong` is a CLI application that given the name of an artist, will display the number of average words in their songs.
+`pyavsong` is a Python CLI application that given the name of an artist, will display the number of average words in their songs.

 ## Installation